abdfaizaan/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_03_Lab3_Ex2_Implement_Identity_Synch.md

 1. Maximize the **Synchronization Service Manager on LON-DC1** window.
 The **Operations** tab at the top of the screen is displayed by default so that you can monitor the synchronization process, which automatically started when you selected this program.

 1. Wait for the **Export** profile to complete for **otuwamocZZZZZZ.onmicrosoft.com (where ZZZZZZ is the tenant prefix provided by your lab hosting provider) - AAD**.
-When it finishes, its **Status** should be **completed-export-errors**.
+When it finishes, its **Status** should be **completed-no-objects**.
 Once it's complete and you see this status, select any of the these **otuwamocZZZZZZ.onmicrosoft.com (where ZZZZZZ is the tenant prefix provided by your lab hosting provider) - AAD** row.

 1. In the bottom portion of the screen, a detail pane appears showing the detailed information for this selected operation.